nocheazul/co2emissions/README.md

 # Data Processing:

 Because this project is only concerned with the CO2 emissions of individual countries, the data was processed using Pandas to remove any non-country (such as regions, continents, or the world) entries in the original data frame.
-This process can be found in the file
+This process can be found in the file titled "Clean Data Frame (Only Countries)".

 # Author(s):